vbonamy/sogo/Documentation/pandoc/userguide.md

 This guide will walk you through the installation and configuration of the SOGo solution.
 It also covers the installation and configuration of Funambol – the middleware used to synchronize mobile devices with SOGo.

-The instructions are based on version $SOGO_VERSION$ of SOGo, and version 10.0 of Funambol.
+The instructions are based on version \_SOGO_VERSION of SOGo, and version 10.0 of Funambol.

 The latest version of this guide is available at http://www.sogo.nu/downloads/documentation.html